problems and solutions

 Comprises solid and liquid wastes offloaded in Victoria from cruise ships, and transported to our local landfill and out of region/off-island

-• Schedule staggered arrivals & departures
+• Staggered arrivals and departures

 Stop Polluting the Air

-• Use only lowest sulphur marine gas oil
+• Use lowest sulphur fuels NOW

 Stop Polluting the Ocean